 Naturally, netizens on Facebook commented their thoughts on the matter.
 Most disagree with the contents of the letter, saying the employer is not to be blamed and the current generation’s unreasonable demand for salary.

-According to the open data published by Jobmalaysia, majority of unemployed youth own a tertiary study degree.
+According to the open data published by JobsMalaysia, majority of unemployed youth own a tertiary study degree.
 As in July 2018, there are 74,000 University graduated looking for job.

-From another infographic Jobmalaysia, majority of jobseekers were at the ‘no-experience’ category.
+Also according to JobsMalaysia data, majority of jobseekers were in the ‘no-experience’ category.

 Seems like the author of the open letter was not alone.
 While the netizen had pointing their finger at the ‘millennials”, perhaps we have product too much tertiary educated talent that the market has not enough capacities to absorb.